Crown daisy - Glebionis coronaria var. discolor

 In stock

-Historic, traditional and unchanged wild form.
+Historical crop plant with wild origin – traditional cultivation form.
 Genetically stable & open-pollinated - 100% free from hybrid breeding, GMOs, and synthetic fertilizers.
 Organically propagated - preserved in its original form.

 Local pickup at Benjis Seeds